-In fact, tax-free countries or not, it’s possible to live your life in a totally tax-free way using legal tax reduction strategies.
-Offshore companies, offshore bank accounts, and a globally mobile lifestyle with proper travel planning can allow you to keep more of your own money.
-That’s what I help people with every day.
+In fact, in tax-free countries or not, it’s possible to live your life in a totally tax-free way using legal tax reduction strategies.
+Offshore companies, offshore bank accounts, and a globally mobile lifestyle with proper travel and tax planning can allow you to keep more of your own money.
+That’s what we help people with every day.

 First, let’s understand some basic terms…